Qiucha/IPcam-Cat-Detection/README.md

 User could, and probably should set threshold and step in [`main.py`](main.py) according to the ability, inference time, of your own device.

 ## Story behind the project
-There's a cat near my parents place that my parents liked that little kitty and wanted to feed her anytime she comes by.
+There's a cat near my parents place that my parents like and want to feed her anytime she comes by.
 However, she does not make any sound and that makes them hard to notice.
 So an idea of cat detection camera comes to our mind.

-There're some existing projects which mostly use raspberry pi and raspberry pi camera to achieve this functionality, but there's a spare old IP camera in their place and they don't want to spend much when there's alternative.
-That's why I'm doing this project to utilize the old IP camera and the mac mini that they're barely using, but still needed for work.
+There're some existing projects which mostly use raspberry pi and raspberry pi camera to achieve this functionality, search youtube for keyword: "Raspberry Pi Pet Detection" for detail.
+This project is only started because there's a spare old IP camera in their place and they don't want to spend much when there's alternative.
+That's why I'm doing this project to utilize the old IP camera and the mac mini that they're barely using.

 ## Known Issues